lbrn/lbrn-jekyll/events/bioinformatics-conference/registration.markdown

 <div class="well">
   <p class="text-error">
-    If you require hotel lodging, you must register by May 1st and confirm with Terri Gilbert via email for a room overnight on May 15th.
+    If you require hotel lodging on May 15th, you must register by May 1st and confirm with Terri Gilbert via email.
   </p>
   <a href="https://redcap.lbrn.lsu.edu/surveys/?s=AB42nkrzfY" class="btn btn-large btn-primary">
     Continue to Event Registration